The first-ever recording standard — the 1942 NAB and its revisions (1949, 1953 NARTB, 1964)

 The turning point came in 1939, when RCA/NBC announced the Orthacoustic curve.
 It combined high-frequency pre-emphasis with a bass shelf to improve the signal-to-noise ratio and dramatically raise the quality of transcription discs.
 However, the prospect of an RCA proprietary curve becoming the de facto standard was not welcome to competing companies.

 Against this backdrop, NAB stepped in to establish a standard that would represent the entire industry.
+The June 1941 NAB Reports already described the state of the field in vivid terms:

 Committee structure and the standardization process